Body Contouring after Bariatric Surgery or Major Weight Loss

 - Age – Gravity has a way of taking a toll on our skin as we get older.
 As you age, your skin naturally loses collagen and elastin–both are responsible for making your skin appear soft, plump, and, of course, youthful.

-While these factors mentioned above can contribute to loose, saggy skin, patients don’t have to be stuck with the problem indefinitely.
-There are effective body contouring procedures that Dr Bernard Beldholm may recommended to help further improve the shape of a patient’s body after losing a significant amount of weight.
+While these factors can contribute to loose, saggy skin, patients don’t have to be stuck with the problem indefinitely.
+There are body contouring procedures that Dr Bernard Beldholm may recommend to help further improve the shape of a patient’s body after losing a significant amount of weight.

 What is body contouring?

 Generally, when people talk about body contouring, they are referring to the post-bariatric weight loss patient.
-Many of them have a significant amount of loose skin that often results in discomfort and limited mobility.
-The skin folds may also rub together creating rashes, and finding clothes that fit properly can be challenging.
+Many of them have a significant amount of loose skin that often results in discomfort 4 and dissatisfaction with one’s appearance.
+The skin folds may also rub together creating rashes.

-Body contouring involves a variety of medical procedures designed to strategically remove excess sagging skin and fat while improving the shape of the underlying support tissue.
-More often than not, a patient who undergoes body contouring will lose additional weight due to the removal of the excess skin.
-The procedure aims to accomplish two primary goals: help patients achieve a more aesthetically pleasing appearance and improve any health issues that can occur when the skin rubs together.
+Body contouring involves a variety of cosmetic procedures designed to strategically remove excess sagging skin and fat while improving the shape of the underlying support tissue.
+The procedure aims to accomplish two primary goals: help patients achieve a more aesthetically pleasing appearance and/or improve discomfort from the skin rubbing together.
+4

 Bariatric surgery vs. body contouring: The key differences

-While both procedures change the appearance of the physical body, they do so in very different ways.
+While both procedures change the body’s appearance, they do so in very different ways.
 Bariatric surgery results in weight loss by restricting a patient’s caloric intake by physically shrinking the size of the patient’s stomach.

 Body contouring has no effect on appetite, digestion, or metabolism and will not result in weight loss beyond the weight of tissues removed during the procedure.